Is Dr Sue Comerford leaving?

 Please call the clinic for an appointment or book through our website.

 Inverloch Healthcare is not delivering Covid19 immunisations or boosters.
-To book a Covid19 vaccine/ booster call the Victorian Government Coronavirus hotline on 1800 675 398 .

-When can I get an influenza vaccine?
+When can I get a flu vaccine?

 Annual vaccination is the most important measure to prevent influenza and its complications.
 It is recommended for all people aged 6 months and over (unless contraindicated).